-What services do I offer to retailers?
+What services do we offer to independent retailers?

 I have tailored my services to specifically fit the needs of my clients.
 My experience has shown me that clients prefer to be able to choose only the services they want and not be committed to those they do not.
 I have therefore served my clients in arrangements ranging from a short telephone conversation to discuss store challenges up to a long term agreement to guide a store through a major renovation.

-At the beginning of each in-store meeting I have with my clients, a written list of objectives for the meeting is created.
+At the beginning of each in-store meeting I have with my clients, a written list of objectives for the?meeting is created.
 This “to-do list” provides us with a guide for our efforts.
 At the end of the day, the list is reviewed to be certain we have accomplished, or begun the effort to do what we set out to do.
-A written followup list of things to be done after the meeting is produced and used as a guide to future efforts and to remind everyone of the future direction.
-We provide our clients with a personalized binder to contain hard copies of all the data, to do lists, guidelines, photos, references, sources and other helpful information they will need going forward.
-This binder becomes a valuable, permanent, reference tool for the client that helps them remember the points discussed in the meetings and take the proper action.
-This document is part of our service and is provided at no charge.
+A written followup list of things to be done after the meeting is produced and used as a guide to future efforts and to remind everyone of the future?direction.
+We provide ourclients with a personalized binder to contain hard copies of all the data, to do lists, guidelines, photos,?references, sources and other helpful information?they will need going forward.
+This binder becomes a valuable, permanent,?reference tool for the client that helps them remember the points discussed in the meetings and take the?proper action.
+This document is part of our service and is provided ?at no charge.

 Here are brief overviews of several of my most commonly requested services.
-Although these are outlined in “Packages” do not allow that to concern you if you do not see exactly what you want.
+Although these are outlined in ?Packages? do not allow that to concern you if you do not see exactly what you want.?
 I frequently adjust the content to fit the needs of my clients.

 Package A: The 12 month Store Consultation retainer (with 1 on-site store visit.)

 In this role, I make an on-site visit to the store for a day or two and work with the store management to analyze, adjust, rearrange and improve the visual presentation.
 This may or may not involve the purchase of new displays.
 We determine the steps the store will take in the following months to keep the store displayed correctly.
-We then set aside specific tasks that will be done at the store and by whom and by when they will be accomplished.
+We then set aside specific tasks that will be done at the store ?and by whom and by when they will be accomplished.
 We set sales targets for the changes and timeframes in which to measure the impact of our changes.
 We then set specific dates for followup telephone or Skype conferences to discuss results and make adjustments as needed.
 There is no limit to the number and length of the followup calls during the 12 month period.
 The client can call for assistance throughout the year as needed.
 The cost for this 12 month arrangement is $3000, payable in 12 installments monthly through Edge Retail Academy.
 If a second store visit later in the year is desired, it adds $2500 to this package.

 Package B: Consultation on the Design and purchasing of new display components for a new, remodeled or just updated store.